ACCESS LICENCE FAQs

 Can I renew my transfer licence?

-No, you can only apply for new export licence.
+No, you can only apply for new transfer licence.
 The procedure and processing time are the same.

 When should I apply for transfer licence?

-You are recommended to apply for export licence as soon as you have decided to export the specimen.
+You are recommended to apply for transfer licence as soon as you have decided to export the specimen.
 The processing period will take a longer time than access licence.
 Kindly check out the application flow chart.

-Do I need to apply for export licence if my specimen is listed under the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES)?
+Do I need to apply for transfer licence if my specimen is listed under the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES)?